CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 		![](https://i.imgur.com/I5CUmF6.png)

-	* **Vulnerability Exception** - To create a vulnerability exception, navigate to the individual vulnerability you would like to except in the Vulnerability Report and click on "Add Exception" button.For more details please read the Vulnerability Report section.
+	* **Vulnerability Exception** - To create a vulnerability exception, navigate to the individual vulnerability you would like to except in the Vulnerability Report and click on "Add Exception" button.
+For more details please read the Vulnerability Report section.
 	![](https://i.imgur.com/3CfIvHC.png)